 In Exit Theater Mike Lala turns away, turns from, turns to his iPhone, to Cy Twombly, to Catallus, but there is no exit from the maze of the world that is in 'our time,' as Hemingway knew, a gun cabinet.
 And every gun is a life, standing at attention and loaded, as Dickinson knew.
 In these lyrical meditations crisscrossing the fields of personal, national, and international histories, strewn with bodies, Lala confronts, without flinching, the terrible beauties born of fin de siècle pessimism and optimism: we remain in the closet.

-- Tyrone Williams, judge for the Colorado Prize
+- Tyrone Williams, 2016 Colorado Prize for Poetry Judge's Citation

 Michael Lala’s Exit Theater deals mystery and suspense.
 This poet is expert at revealing the personal alongside the public through a language that’s intimate, searching, and uniquely his.
 The reader becomes an apt detective, ready to sift through imagistic and verbal evidence where the everyday and fantastic coexist.
 Exit Theater is indeed a challenging and seductive journey into an inner sanctum of reveries.